YasinAlhadi/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6_  function that computes the absolute value of an integer.
 7_ function that prints the last digit of a number.
 8_  function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
+9_ function that prints the 9 times table, starting with 0.